Arthur Surridge Hunt

 Arthur Surridge Hunt FBA (1 March 1871 – 18 June 1934) was an English papyrologist.

 Life

 Hunt was born in Romford, Essex, England.
 Over the course of many years, Hunt, along with Bernard Grenfell, recovered many papyri from excavation sites in Egypt, including the Oxyrhynchus Papyri.

 He worked with Campbell Cowan Edgar on a translation of the Zenon Papyri from the original Greek and Demotic.

-In 1913, he became Professor of Papyrology at Oxford, succeeding to his lifelong friend and colleague Grenfell, whose professorship lapsed due to the latter’s breakdowns and depression.
+In 1913, he became Professor of Papyrology at Oxford, succeeding his lifelong friend and colleague Grenfell, whose professorship lapsed due to the latter’s breakdowns and depression.
+In the First World War he was commissioned as an officer in 4th Battalion, the Oxfordshire and Buckinghamshire Light Infantry, on 1 May 1915.

 In January 1918, he married Lucy Ellen, daughter of Surgeon-Major-General Sir A. F. Bradshaw, but during the next few months their only child died.